Velinguard/Projectile-Shooter/README.md

 ### Project Influence

 The idea to develop this software was first considered during my A-Level studies when I was studying Mechanics 3 at A-Level as well as preparing for a STEP 2 exam.
 I was compelled by one of the questions in the mechanics section of a STEP exam, which required you to work out the time that you should launch a rocket to collide with another.
 My initial prototype was completed around April 2017 where I was able to complete the task but without the use of threads, and a very rudimentary object structure.
-Almost a year later I revisited the project, re-writing the code utilising threads, and other techniques such as abstract classes and interfaces, which I had learnt during my degree studies.
+Almost a year later I revisited the project, re-writing the code utilising threads, and other techniques such as abstract classes and interfaces, which I learned during my degree studies.

 ### Future of the Project